Stixxay

-Trevor Hayes, better known as Stixxay, is an American professional League of Legends player for Golden Guardians.
+Trevor Hayes, better known as Stixxay, is an American professional League of Legends player.

+Career

 Stixxay started his League of Legends professional career as the starting ADC for CLG's Challenger NA team CLG Black and substitute ADC for Misfits.
 In the 2015 Spring Challenger Series, CLG Black and Stixxay finished 2–8.
 In November 2015 he was elevated to the main team, replacing Peter "Doublelift" Peng as bot laner.
-In January 2022 he stepped down as a player and transferred to a coaching role at Golden Guardians.
+At the 2016 Mid-Season Invitational, Stixxay led the invitational in most kills (70).
 Stixxay won the 2016 North American League of Legends Championship Series Spring Split with CLG.

-At the 2016 Mid-Season Invitational, Stixxay led the invitational in most kills (70).

-He graduated Mesquite High School in 2015.
+He was a player for Golden Guardians, and in January 2022 he stepped down as a player and transferred to a coaching role at Golden Guardians.